Andreas Xyrichis

 Research interests

-Andreas’ research focuses on strengthening the organisation and delivery of healthcare, towards improving the accessibiliy, efficiency, safety and quality of healthcare systems.
-A major contribution is in the area of interprofessional working, the coordination and collaboration between different healthcare professions in particular, where his work has been used to inform health policy, practice and education of healthcare professionals internationally.
-He is an expert evaluator for major funding bodies including the National Institute for Health Research and the European Commission (Horizon 2020).
+I focus my research on strengthening the organisation and delivery of healthcare, towards improving the accessibility, efficiency, safety and quality of healthcare systems.
+I am an expert evaluator on this topic for major funding bodies including the National Institute for Health Research (NIHR) and the European Commission.

-His research is empirical and theoretically driven, applying rigorous qualitative social science techniques to investigating contemporary societal and healthcare related challenges.
+My research is empirical and theoretically driven, applying rigorous qualitative social science techniques to investigating contemporary societal and healthcare related challenges.
 Much of this work is ethnographic in nature, involving participant observation, interviewing and document analysis.
-Andreas believes that complex problems benefit from multiple methodological approaches and so he promotes interdisciplinarity and collaborative research.
+I believe that complex problems benefit from multiple methodological approaches and so I promote interdisciplinarity and collaborative research.

 Research interests (short)